 3. minimization of the use of non-biodegradable products whenever practicable.

 B. Each school district facility shall also collect at least three recyclable materials, such as, but not limited to, the following: paper, glass, plastic, and metal.
-(Minn.
-Stat. § 115A.151)

 C. The school district will transfer all recyclable materials collected to a recycler and, to the extent practicable, cooperate with, and participate in, recycling efforts being made by the city and/or county where the school district is located.
-(Minn.
-Stat. § 115A.151)

 D. Prior to entering into a contract for the management of mixed municipal solid waste, the school district will determine whether the disposal method provided for in the contract is equal to or better than the waste management practices currently employed in the county or district plan in the county where the school district is located and whether the contract is consistent with the solid waste plan.
 If the waste management method provided for in the contract is ranked lower than the waste management practices employed by the county or district, the school district will: